jaredpetersen/ghostlab42reboot/documentation/functions/write.md

 # write(int digits, String value)
 ### Description
 Writes characters to the display.
 Supports integers, decimals, letters, and some punctuation (periods, question marks, exclamation points, and hyphens).
+Please note that decimals/periods will be wrapped into the previous character's digit display unless extra "spaces" are inserted or if the decimal/period is the first character in the input string (in which case there is technically a "space" added in front of it).

 If the number of characters being written exceed the display length, the display will cut off the overflowing characters.
 For example, writing a string with six digits like "012345" to the four-segment display will result in the display only showing "0123".